Lists in DOCX templates

 {{cities.name}}

-And turn the strings into a multilevel list using Multilevel List button:
+Next, we turned the tokens into a multilevel list using the Multilevel List button in Word:

 Multilevel List button